ahmaderaqi/reading-notes/class-13.md

-# Q1 Sure!
-Linear regression is a simple yet powerful technique used for predicting a numerical value, such as the price of a house, based on one or more input features, such as its size, location, and number of bedrooms.
+# Q1  Linear regression is a simple yet powerful technique used for predicting a numerical value, such as the price of a house, based on one or more input features, such as its size, location, and number of bedrooms.
 It's a widely used technique in the field of statistics and machine learning, and it's often used as a baseline method for more complex algorithms.

 At its core, linear regression aims to find a linear relationship between the input features and the output variable.
 The basic idea is to fit a straight line that best describes the relationship between the input features and the output variable.
 Once the line is fit, you can use it to predict the output value for new input features.